Hunt down a hideaway

 At the heart of Central Asia lies Tajikistan, a former Soviet republic with a rich history that stretches back thousands of years and an amazing landscape of soaring mountain peaks, lush valleys and mirror-sheen lakes.
 Whilst you may not find the opulence of Aspen here, ski enthusiasts have plenty of stunning ski spots well worth exploring here.
 Cyclists and other road-enthusiasts should head east to the Pamir Highway for the rugged thrills of one of the world’s longest switchback roads.
 Visit ancient Silk Road outposts in Isfara, Istaravshan and Penjikent to soak up the importance and culture of this area.
 And finish off your trip in the capital, Dushanbe, for traditional choy tea before a wonderful evening at the Anyi Opera and Ballet!

-Wherever your travels take you this Easter, we at Flexicover are committed to providing you with the highest level of protection to ensure that you are safe and secure, 24 hours a day, 365 days a year when away.
+Wherever your travels take you, we at Flexicover are committed to providing you with the highest level of protection to ensure that you are safe and secure, 24 hours a day, 365 days a year when away.